-We aim to have the Moab Jam be a family-friendly event, where adults can enjoy dancing and creative community, and children can enjoy dancing and creative community.
-In order to facilitate this, we have developed some guidelines for parents bringing their children to the Jam.
-If your children are at an age to comprehend these guidelines, please share them with your children.
+We aim to have the Moab Jam be a family-friendly event, where adults and their families can enjoy dancing and creative community..
+In order to facilitate this, we have developed guidelines for parents bringing their children to the Jam.
+If your children are at an age to read and understand these guidelines, please share them with your children.

 Please let your children know that the Moab Jam is a place where we practice being kind and respectful towards humans, the MARC, and nature.